Amarillo, Texas

-Amarillo (/ˌæməˈrɪloʊ/ AM-ə-RIL-oh; Spanish for "yellow") is a city in the U.S. state of Texas and the seat of Potter County.
-It is the 14th-most populous city in Texas and the largest city in the Texas Panhandle.
-A portion of the city extends into Randall County.
-The estimated population of Amarillo was 200,393 as of April 1, 2020.
-The Amarillo-Pampa-Borger combined statistical area had an estimated population of 308,297 as of 2020.
+Amarillo (/ˌæməˈrɪloʊ/ AM-ə-RIL-oh; Spanish for "yellow") is a city in the U.S. state of Texas and the county seat of Potter County, though most of the southern half of the city extends into Randall County.
+It is the 17th-most populous city in Texas and the most populous city in the Texas panhandle.
+The estimated population of Amarillo was 203,729 as 2024, comprising nearly half of the panhandle's population.
+The Amarillo metropolitan area had an estimated population of 308,297 as of 2020.

 The city of Amarillo, originally named Oneida, is situated in the Llano Estacado region.
-The availability of the railroad and freight service provided by the Fort Worth and Denver City Railroad contributed to the city's growth as a cattle-marketing center in the late 19th century.
+The availability of the railroad and freight service provided by the Fort Worth and Denver Railway contributed to the city's growth as a cattle-marketing center in the late 19th century.

 Amarillo was once the self-proclaimed "Helium Capital of the World" for having one of the country's most productive helium fields.
 The city is also known as "The Yellow Rose of Texas" (as the city takes its name from the Spanish word for yellow), "Yellow City" for its name, and "Rotor City, USA" for its V-22 Osprey hybrid aircraft assembly plant.
 Amarillo operates one of the largest meat-packing areas in the United States.
-Pantex, the only nuclear weapons assembly and disassembly facility in the country, is also a major employer.
-The location of this facility also gave rise to the nickname "Bomb City".
-The attractions Cadillac Ranch, and Big Texan Steak Ranch are located adjacent to Interstate 40.
-U.S. Highway 66 also passed through the city.
+Pantex, the only nuclear weapons assembly and disassembly facility in the country, is also a major employer, with the location of this facility giving rise to the nickname "Bomb City".

 History

-During April 1887, J. I. Berry established a site for a town after he chose a well-watered section along the way of the Fort Worth and Denver City Railroad, which had begun building across the Texas Panhandle.
-Berry and Colorado City, Texas, merchants wanted to make their new town site the region's main trading center.
-On August 30, 1887, Berry's town site won the county seat election and was established in Potter County.
-Availability of the railroad and freight service after the county seat election made the town a fast-growing cattle-marketing center.
+During April 1887, John T. Berry, from Abilene, Texas, established a site for a town, choosing a well-watered section along the right-of-way of the Fort Worth and Denver City Railway that was building across the Texas Panhandle.
+Barry and merchants from Colorado City, Texas wanted to make his new townsite the region's main trading center.
+On August 30, 1887, the site won the election for a county seat to be established for Potter County.
+Availability of the railroad's freight service made the town a fast-growing cattle-marketing center.